Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 Other than these, a sound drainage system is a must.
 If you let the money tree sit on the excess water, it will become overwatered even if you’re not overwatering it.

-As the excess water drains out, it leaches out the salt from the soil that helps to maintain a balance.
+As the excess water drains out, it leaches out the salt from the soil, which helps to maintain a balance.
 Therefore, never use a pot that doesn’t have drainage holes.
-Even if the pot doesn’t have drainage holes, you can make the holes and then place the plant inside it.
+Even if the pot doesn’t have drainage holes, you can make the holes and place the plant inside it.

-You should never use water that is too hot or cold as that can shock the plant.
-Consider watering the money tree with room temperature water only.
+You should never use too hot or cold water as that can shock the plant.
+Consider watering the money tree with water at room temperature only.

-If you have overwatered the money tree, the leaves will become droopy and soft.
+The leaves will become droopy and soft if you have overwatered the money tree.
 This is because the soil will remain wet most of the time and give out a foul smell.
 You might also notice yellow spots on the leaves.

 In the case of an underwatered plant, the soil becomes dry, and the plant becomes limp.